Naturalist Adventure Outings in The Smokies

 Just Get Outdoors with Liz for a One- or Two-Day Adventure in Great Smoky Mountains National Park

 Just Get Outdoors is authorized by the National Park Service to provide guided

 trips in Great Smoky Mountains National Park

 Are you having difficulty trying to find enough time to join a week-long JGO Naturalist Adventure Tour?
-If so, I believe I have the perfect solution….a 2-day Naturalist Adventure Outing.
-I am now offering, 2- to 4-day trips to suit those of you who just can’t swing a full week.
+If so, I believe I have the perfect solution….a 1- or 2-day Naturalist Adventure Outing for those of you who just can’t swing a full week.
 Join me spring, summer and fall to experience Great Smoky Mountains National Park.
 During each Outing, we’ll hike a different trail each day with trails chosen specifically to highlight the most current natural event(s) in the park.
 Our hikes will lead us through the most awesome carpets of wildflowers in the spring, the most spectacular azaleas seen anywhere and the incredible beauty and grandeur of fall colors in the Smokies.
 Photography weekends will highlight a variety of subjects for all of you who enjoy nature photography.
 Great Smoky Mountains National Park is simply fantastic!
-For more information or to register for an Outing, please contact Liz.
+For more information, to register for an Outing, or to plan your own custom outing please contact Liz.

 Spring Wildflowers, Fall Colors, Salamanders, Nature Photography, Day Hikes, Fireflies, Naturalist Interpretation, Smoky Mountain Scenery, Azaleas, Explore the Smokies With an Expert!